edmerix/NeuroClass/README.md

 __MultipleUnits.m__: class to store populations of single units, with methods to assess population firing activities.

-_Makes use of [distinguishable_colors.m](https://www.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors) if it's on the path, but isn't necessary._

 ## Usage

 A more thorough example of usage, starting from the raw output of UltraMegaSort is in [example_usage.m](example_usage.m).